shwky/zava-task/README.md

 ## Pair programming interview

-As part of the pair programming interview, we will talk through the solutions you've implemented to the above problems. w We will then implement a new feature together.
+As part of the pair programming interview, we will talk through the solutions you've implemented to the above problems.
+We will then implement a new feature together.

 ## Dependencies